 For the 2024/25 academic year, Exchequer funding will be used to support continuing students who received a bursary prior to the 2023/24 academic year, and ESF-co funding will be used to support new Tier 1 and 2 bursaries in 2024/25 as well as the second year of Tier 1 and Tier 2 bursaries for the 2023/24 cohort.
 Tier 1 and Tier 2 bursaries will also be payable to students as they progress through undergraduate studies and on to postgraduate study.
-The number of Tier 3 bursaries will depend on the existing Exchequer underspends in the system from the 2023/24 academic year and the remaining balance after Exchequer-funded continuing (including postgraduate) bursaries have been allocated for 2024/25.
+The number of Tier 3 bursaries will depend on the remaining number of eligible bursary applicants after new Tier 1 and Tier 2 bursaries have been allocated for 2024/25.
+Discrete funding will be provided in 2024/25 to support Tier 3 bursaries and therefore, Tier 3 bursaries will not be funded via PATH

+2 Exchequer underspends held by the cluster in this academic year.
 This three-tier system of bursary provision is discussed in further detail in section 1.3.